 We work to increase opportunities for individual achievement and to develop a stronger sense of individual value, empathy, and self awareness for each little boy or girl who walks through our door.
 In 2019, 26 children received supportive care at EduCare.

-Recently, the results from the Spokane 2019 Child Care Survey about child care access and barriers can help raise awareness about child care needs in the Spokane area, and inform programming decisions among child care providers.
+The results from the Spokane 2019 Child Care Survey about child care access and barriers can help raise awareness about child care needs in the Spokane area, and inform programming decisions among child care providers.
 Click HERE to read the Child Care Survey in full.

 As part of the Transitional Living Center Program, EduCare is an onsite licensed daycare for the children that reside or are alumnae of TLC.
 Childcare consists of a nurturing environment for infants, toddlers, a preschool program, and afterschool/summer program for school-aged children, and a USDA-funded food program for the children in our care.
 This allows the parents to pursue work, school, or other needed services while living at the Transitional Living Center.